 A “recommendation” is kind of like a prescription, but because marijuana is still illegal under federal law, only medical marijuana recommendations are possible.
 In fact, there is no such thing as a medical marijuana prescription because of the conflicting laws between the state of Florida and the federal government.
 You can’t go to a pharmacy to get your recommendation filled, and dispensaries don’t fill prescriptions.

 When you obtain your medical marijuana card, you’ll be able to purchase medical marijuana.
-Be weary of any doctor or clinic that advertises medical marijuana prescriptions.
+Be wary of any doctor or clinic that advertises medical marijuana prescriptions.
 They simply don’t exist and should never be advertised as such.

 The Medical Marijuana Use Registry is a secure, electronic, and online database for the registration of ordering physicians and qualified patients.
 It is accessible to ordering physicians, law enforcement, dispensing organization staff, and Office of Medical Marijuana Use staff.